F1r3m4n/deep-reinforcement-learning/p2_continuous-control/README.md

 ## Project Details

-The aim of this project is to train an agent to navigate and collect yellow bananas in a large, square world.
-The task is episodic, and in order to solve the environment, the agent must get an average score of +15 over 100 consecutive episodes.

 The aim of this project is to train an agent to manipulate a double-jointed arm so that it can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.
 The task is episodic (fixed number of timesteps), and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.